carpentries/instructor-training/episodes/20-practices.md

 > pasting.
 >
 > Some instructors use [Virtual Private Servers][vps] (VPS) over [Secure Shell][ssh]
 > (SSH) or web browser pages instead.
-This solve the installation
+This solves the installation
 > issues, but makes us dependent on host institutions' WiFi (which can be
 > of highly variable quality), and has the issues mentioned above with things
 > like keyboard shortcuts.